Two Paths

 AI Collaboration

-Explore AI Collaboration →
+Explore AI Collaboration →Relational Intelligence

-Explore Relational Intelligence →
+Explore Relational Intelligence →The Method

 For Organizations

-The Core Principle
+Enterprise Inquiry →The Core Principle

 Outcomes